ma-compbio/SNIPER/README.md

 ### Python dependencies:

 * Python (3.6.5 or 3.6.7).
 Any version of Python 3.5 or 3.6 should work, but SNIPER has been confirmed to work on 3.6.5 and 3.6.7.
-* Tensorflow-GPU (1.12.0) - will not install on Python 3.7 since pypi on Python 3.7 does not support tf-1.12.0
+* Tensorflow-GPU (1.12.0) - will not install on Python 3.7 since pypi on Python 3.7 does not support tf-1.12.0.
+Also not supported by pypi on MacOSX.
+* (For CPU) Tensorflow (1.12.2) - will not install on Python 3.7
 * h5py (2.8.0)
 * Keras (2.2.4)
 * numpy (1.15.4)